Take the quiz

 Open bite: types, causes and how to fix it

-Among the types of teeth malocclusion that exist, one of the most common is open bite.
-An open bite is easily identifiable visibly because the person who suffers from it cannot close their mouth properly, as the position of their teeth prevents them from doing so.
+Among the types of tooth malocclusion, one of the most common is an open bite.
+This type of bite is identifiable because a person with this malocclusion cannot close their mouth properly.
+This is because the position of their teeth prevents them from doing so.

-Beyond the aesthetic aspect, an open bite can have repercussions on speech, breathing, chewing and can even cause muscular pain.
-In this article we will explain the causes that can lead to an open bite, the side effects it can have on the patient and the treatments to correct it in children and adults.
+Beyond the aesthetic difference that an open bite can produce, there can be other implications.
+These include challenges with speech, breathing, chewing and even muscular pain.
+This article explores this bite and the problems that keep it open.
+We also discuss side effects on the patient and corrective treatments for children and adults.

 What is an open bite?

-If you are wondering what an open bite is, it is a type of malocclusion that makes it impossible for the front or back sets of teeth to close properly.
-Patients with this type of malocclusion cannot fit their teeth together correctly when biting, leaving some areas with no contact between the teeth of the upper and lower arches.
+If you're wondering what an open bite is, it's a type of malocclusion that makes it impossible for the front or back sets of teeth to close properly.
+As a result, it leaves some areas with no contact between the teeth of the upper and lower arches.

 Types of open bite